rdivyav/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ### Step 3:
 Substitute the values in the distance formula  ![formula](/formula.JPG)
 ### Step 4:
-Print the value for distance between two points with two decimnal places.
+Print the value for distance between two points with two decimal places.
 ### Step 5:
 End the program.
 ### PROGRAM: